RaduTek/YTMusicDL/README.md

-                            Path to file that keeps record of the downloaded songs --write-json          Write JSON with information about song(s) (follows output template) --write-cover         Write each song's album cover to a file (follows output template) --no-lyrics           Don't obtain lyrics
+                            Path to file that keeps record of the downloaded songs --write-json          Write JSON with information about song(s) (follows output template) --write-cover         Write each song's album cover to a file (follows output template) --skip-existing       Skip over existing files
+      --no-lyrics           Don't obtain lyrics
       --skip-download       Skip downloading songs
+      --playlist-limit PLAYLIST_LIMIT
-      --log LOG             Path to verbose log output file -v, --verbose         Show all debug messages on console --about               Display version information (must specify at least one (dummy) URL)
+                            Limit the number of songs to be downloaded from a playlist --log LOG             Path to verbose log output file -v, --verbose         Show all debug messages on console and log --log-verbose         Save all debug messages to the log --about               Display version information (must specify at least one (dummy) URL)

 ## Format and quality selection